roboton/commcare-hq/DEV_SETUP.md

 We use Bower to manage our JavaScript dependencies.
 In order to download the required JavaScript packages, you'll need to install `bower` and run `bower install`.
 Follow these steps to install:

-1. If you do not already have npm: (robon: look for internal docs on how to install docker)
+1. If you do not already have npm: (robon: look for internal docs on how to install npm)

     For Ubuntu: In Ubuntu this is now bundled with NodeJS.
 An up-to-date version is available on the NodeSource repository.
 Run the following commands: